gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 It is an error to read an invalid value, but the RM does not require run-time checks to detect such errors, except for some minimal checking to prevent erroneous execution (i.e. unpredictable behavior).
-This corresponds to the *-gnatVd* switch below, which is the default.
+This corresponds to the :switch:`-gnatVd` switch below, which is the default.
 For example, by default, if the expression of a case statement is invalid, it will raise Constraint_Error rather than causing a wild jump, and if an array index on the left-hand side of an assignment is invalid, it will raise Constraint_Error rather than overwriting an arbitrary memory location.

-The *-gnatVa* may be used to enable additional validity checks, which are not required by the RM.
+The :switch:`-gnatVa` may be used to enable additional validity checks, which are not required by the RM.
 These checks are often very expensive (which is why the RM does not require them).
 These checks are useful in tracking down uninitialized variables, but they are